Preheat oven to 350 degrees and line 2 or 3 8-inch baking pans with parchment paper and grease with oil.

-For Cake: Divide the batter between the prepared cake pans.
-Bake for 28 to 34 minutes, or until a toothpick inserted comes out clean and top is lightly golden.
-Since all ovens are different, check after 25 minutes to make sure it's not baking faster to ensure it doesn't dry out.
-For Cupcakes: Divide the batter into 24 lined baking cups, only filling each cup between 1/2 and 3/4 full.
-If the cups are too full, they will have crisp edges and a dome making them harder to frost.
-Bake 20-25 minutes, or until a toothpick inserted into center comes out clean and tops are lightly golden.
+Evenly divide the batter between the prepared cake pans.
+Bake for 28 to 34 minutes, or until a toothpick inserted comes out clean and the top is lightly golden.
+Since all ovens are different, check after 25 minutes to make sure it's not baking faster to ensure it doesn't dry out - especially if you're making 3-layers!

 For grain-free baking powder combine 1 part baking soda, 2 parts cream of tartar, and 2 parts potato, arrowroot, or tapioca flour.

 Nutrition info uses Silk Unsweetened Cashew Milk and does not include frosting.
-Each serving is 1 cupcake or 1/24th of a double layer cake.
+Each serving is 1 cupcake or 1/24th of a cake.

 Use room temperature ingredients.
 If the ingredients are cold it can prevent the flours from mixing properly and can interfere with how the cake rises.